JereKuusela/valheim-expand_world_data/README.md

 - Blueprints can contain other blueprints as objects.
 These must added manually to the file.
 - Center piece (bottom center of the blueprint) can be set to a certain object.
 This object is never spawned to the world.
   - Infinity Hammer saves this information to .blueprint files.
-  - Center piece can also be set in the .yaml files.
-  - If a blueprint is used multiple times, it should always use the same center piece.
+  - If the center piece is not found, the blueprint is centered automatically and placed 0.05 meters towards the ground.

 ## Biomes

 The file `expand_biomes.yaml` sets available biomes and their configuration.

-You can add up to 22 new biomes (on top of the 9 default ones).
+You can add up to 23 new biomes (on top of the 9 default ones).

 Note: The game assigns a number for each biome.
 If some mods don't recognize new biomes you can try using the number instead.
 The first new biome gets number 1024 which is doubled for each new biome (2nd biome is 2048, 3rd biome is 4096, etc).